Yury Yurkun: Early life

 Yurkun's profession in Kiev is unknown.
-He was possibly an actor working under the pseudonym "Mogandri."
+He was possibly an actor working under the pseudonym "Mogandri".
 Others state he was a clerk in a bookstore.
 He went back to St. Petersburg with Kuzmin and they remained together until Kuzmin's death in 1936.

-While with Kuzmin, Yurkun also had a relationship with Nadezhda Zborovskaya-Auslender, an actress and wife of Kuzmin's nephew.
-The relationship with Kuzmin was not easy as the poet writes: "I love him very much, but his obstinacy and hooliganism will destroy him, no doubt about it" (Diary, May 27, 1913).

 In 1917 Yurkun was conscripted by the Bolsheviks, but deserted soon after.
-Yurkun and Kuzmin lived in St. Petersburg from 1918 to 1921.
 In 1918 Yurkun was arrested and detained for a brief period.
+Yurkun belonged to the "emotionalist" literary group, and was acquainted with poets like Anna Akhmatova, Alexander Blok, Osip Mandelstam, among others.
+While in St. Petersburg, Yurkun published Swedish Gloves, Bad Company, and other short stories, plays, and poems.

+Later years and death

 In December 1920, Yurkun met his future wife, Olga Gildebrandt Arbenina, a young actress using the stage name of her father, Arbenin.
 The marriage legally never happened, but they considered themselves married.
-Yurkun, Arbenina and Kuzmin continued to live together with Yurkun's mother in the same communal apartment.

-In 1931 the secret police searched their apartment and confiscated Yurkun's manuscripts, forcing him to sign an agreement to cooperate.
-Two years after Kuzmin's death, in 1938, Yurkun was arrested and soon after executed in a massive political purge.
+Yurkun, Arbenina, and Kuzmin continued to live together with Yurkun's mother in the same communal apartment.
+Yurkun was prohibited from publishing his works in 1923.
+Consequently, he began painting; Yurkun belonged to the artist group Thirteen.
+In 1931 the Soviet secret police searched their apartment and confiscated Yurkun's manuscripts, forcing him to sign an agreement to cooperate.
+Two years after Kuzmin's death, in 1938, Yurkun was arrested and soon after executed in a massive political purge on 20 September 1938.
+He was rehabilitated in 1958.